The Killer (2023 film): Plot

 A professional hitman known only as the Killer stakes out a Parisian hotel room.
 He prepares to use a sniper rifle to kill a target who will check into the hotel room at an unknown time.
 While waiting for the target, he eats, practices yoga, listens to music (exclusively the Smiths), and talks on the phone with his handler, Eddie Hodges, who is an attorney and his former university law professor.
-The target arrives with a dominatrix and the Killer shoots but misses, accidentally shooting the dominatrix.
+After the target arrives with a dominatrix and sits down, the Killer carefully aims at the target's head and shoots, but the dominatrix unknowingly gets in the way of the bullet and the Killer accidentally shoots her instead, while the target is unharmed.
 The Killer flees, evading the police and disposing of his equipment.
-He then flies to the United States.

-The Killer returns to his hideout in the Dominican Republic to find it has been broken into and his girlfriend Magdala attacked.
+The Killer then flies to the Dominican Republic via Miami, but gets delayed: he becomes suspicious of another airline passenger, and reschedules the second leg of his flight.
+He returns to his house in the Dominican Republic to find it has been broken into and his girlfriend Magdala attacked.
 She is in the ICU of a hospital, with her brother Marcus watching over her.
 Marcus says that Magdala was interrogated and tortured by two assassins but managed to injure one of them and escape.
 The Killer tracks down Leo, the taxi driver who drove the assassins to the Killer's home.
 Leo identifies one of the assassins, a strong man with a limp leg, nicknamed "The Brute", and a woman who resembles a Q-Tip, known as "The Expert".
 The Killer shoots Leo dead and seeks to track down the assassins.

 The Killer travels to Hodges' office in New Orleans and enters the building disguised as a maintenance person.
 After forcing Dolores, Hodges' secretary, to restrain her boss and herself, the Killer destroys their electronics.
-As Hodges attempts to get the Killer to leave, the Killer shoots him in the chest with a nail gun to torture the names of the hitmen out of him.
+As Hodges attempts to talk the Killer into leaving, the Killer shoots him in the chest with a nail gun to torture the names of the hitmen out of him.
 However, Hodges doesn't reveal the information and dies more quickly than the Killer anticipated.
 Dolores offers to show the Killer the assassins' identities in her paper files in her home, asking in return that the Killer give her a non-suspicious death so her children can claim a life insurance payout.
 After receiving the names at her home, the Killer breaks his rule not to show empathy; he snaps her neck and shoves her down a flight of stairs, making her death look like an accident, as she had requested.
 He then disposes of Hodges' body.